 Caramelised onion is a favourite for cheese platters, salads, toasties and a myriad of other things.
 Homemade Christmas gifts are always a nice surprise, caramelised onion works well given in a cute little jar.

 - 2 large or 3 small Spanish onion sliced very finely*

 - 1 Tb olive oil

 - 3 Tb brown sugar firmly packed

 - 3 Tb balsamic vinegar

 - 1/3 cup water

-- In medium sized fry pan on medium heat, heat olive oil then add sliced onion, salt and chili flakes if using.
+- In a medium sized fry pan on medium, heat olive oil then add sliced onion, salt and chilli flakes if using.

 - Once the onion is soft and slightly golden, turn down the heat and add brown sugar, balsamic and water.

 - Cover pan with a lid while caramelised onion continues to simmer.
 Stir every five minutes to make sure onion doesn’t catch on the bottom.